- Background on OASIS

 According to GSA, agency customers say they like using GSA IDIQs because they know companies are qualified.
 GSA would like to build upon this confidence with the new IDIQ.
 With agency customers in mind, the new IDIQ is not intended to be an entry level contract; companies with little government experience will not necessarily qualify.

 The type of services that can be offered through the new service contract is still under deliberation.
 The list below includes initial concept domains.
 While GSA plans to broaden the scope of services under the new IDIQ, IT services are not under consideration while other IT focused IDIQs exist.
-Companies will have the opportunity to provide feedback on proposed domains when the second RFI is released in a few months.
+Companies will have the opportunity to provide feedback on proposed domains when the second RFI is released.

 Initial Concept Domains